Royal Canadian Legion

 The Royal Canadian Legion (Légion royale canadienne) is a non-profit Canadian veterans' organization founded in 1925.
 Members include people who served in the military, Royal Canadian Mounted Police, provincial or municipal police, Royal Canadian Air, Army and Sea Cadets, direct relatives of service members, and members of the general public.

 History

 In Canada, several veterans' organizations emerged after the First World War.
 The Great War Veterans Association was the largest of 15.
 Field Marshal Douglas Haig, 1st Earl Haig, founder of the British Empire Service League (now known as the Royal Commonwealth Ex-Services League), visited Canada in 1925 and urged them to merge.
 That year, the Dominion Veterans Alliance served this purpose.

-In November 1925, the Canadian Legion was founded in Winnipeg, Manitoba, as the Canadian Legion of the British Empire Services League, incorporated by a 1926 special Act of Parliament.
+In November 1925, the Canadian Legion was founded in Winnipeg, Manitoba, as the Canadian Legion of the British Empire Services League, incorporated on July 17, 1926, by a special Act of Parliament.
 It grew steadily through the 1930s, then expanded rapidly following the Second World War.
 In 1960, Queen Elizabeth II granted it royal patronage and so it became the Royal Canadian Legion.